ParuWuW/BajekoCinema/README.md

 ### 🛠 Admin (Admin Role Required)

-- **Admin Dashboard** — navigation cards linking to all management sections
+- **Admin Dashboard** — Analytics and navigation cards linking to all management sections
-- **Movie Management** — list all movies, add new movie (with genre, duration, release date, description), delete movie
+- **Movie Management** — list all movies, add new movie (with genre, duration, release date, description), update and delete movie
 - **Show Management** — list all scheduled shows, schedule a new show (movie + hall + time)
 - **User Management** — list all registered users with their details
-- **Booking Management** — list all bookings; update booking status (pending / confirmed / cancelled); delete booking; two-step modal to book a show manually (filter by movie → select show)
+- **Booking Management** — list all bookings; update booking status; delete booking; two-step modal to book a show manually (filter by movie → select show)
+- **Theatre and Hall Management** — Lists all theatres/hall and add new ones

 ---